 Julie is co-founder and co-chair of Women in Sport Aotearoa, finding the spark of inspiration when attending the espnW Global Sports Mentoring Programme in 2015.
 Currently CEO of Tennis New Zealand, Julie has had an extensive career as a sports administrator and is one of just a handful of women leading a National Sports Organisation.
 She was CEO of Netball South and the Southern Steel before moving to Auckland to lead Netball North and the Northern Mystics for five years; guiding the transition from a trans-Tasman netball competition to the domestic ANZ Premiership.
 Julie is also the Chair of the Auckland Badminton Association.
 She is a vital and prominent voice of advocacy for women and girls in the New Zealand sporting landscape.

 Professor, Massey University

 The co-founder and co-chair of Women in Sport Aotearoa, Sarah has been involved in sport all her life, both on and off the field.
 She is a leader in the field of sport management, helping to establish Massey University’s academic programme, and has had tremendous influence through her research into women and leadership in sport and academia.
 An advocate for facilitating opportunities for girls and women in sport at all levels, Sarah was recognised as NEXT magazine’s women of the year (sport) in 2018 and was a finalist in the 2016 Westpac ’Women of Influence’ awards in the diversity category.
-With previous board experience at Volleyball New Zealand, Western Netball and Hockey Manawatu, Sarah has also been ‘hands-on’ at the highest level as manager of the Black Sticks women’s hockey team, and is currently working with them on a leadership development programme through to Tokyo 2020.
+With previous board experience at Volleyball New Zealand, Western Netball and Hockey Manawatu, Sarah has also been ‘hands-on’ at the highest level as manager of the Black Sticks women’s hockey team.

 New Zealand Member of Parliament